ember-learn/guides-source/guides/release/components/template-lifecycle-dom-and-modifiers.md

 inputElement.focus();
 ```

-This code needs to run after the element is rendered, and modifiers provided that capability.
+We can use a modifier to run a method immediately after an element has rendered.
+In this example, we add an `autofocus` method to the component class, and use it in a template:

 ```handlebars {app/components/edit-form.hbs}
 <form>